 The Aliens of Deep Space Nine

-With Deep Space Nine a stationary object, with visitors from all over the galaxy passing by, one can expect to see their share of Aliens.
+With Deep Space Nine, a stationary space station, there were often visitors from all over the galaxy passing by.
+One could expect to see their share of Aliens.

 When Deep Space Nine began it was pretty clear the Cardassians were Nazis.